What Happens If You Crash a Rental Car?

 When a rental car meets with an accident, there are two types of liabilities that one should learn about.
 It is associated with the personal and the car rental company’s liabilities.

-When accidents happen due to the fault of the renter, the auto insurance or rental car insurance will be the first line of defence.
+When accidents happen due to the fault of the renter, the auto insurance or rental car insurance will be the first line of defense.

 Some insurance policies provide coverage for rental car accidents and damages.